 His works have been acquired by private collectors in Lithuania, Berlin, Ghent, Rome, Brussels, Rotterdam, Paris, and Istanbul.
 Paulius’ works are in the collections of museums M HKA, Antwerp, Mu.ZEE, Ostend, IKOB, Eupen, and SMAK, Ghent.
-Vilnius city gallery Meno Niša, which represents P. Šliaupa, has successfully exhibited his works at international art fairs in Paris, Budapest, Berlin, Cologne, and Copenhagen.
+Vilnius city gallery Meno Niša, which represents P. Šliaupa, has successfully exhibited his works at international art fairs in Antwerp, Paris, Budapest, Berlin, Cologne, and Copenhagen.

 Text by Deima Žuklytė-Gasperaitienė